pournaki/twitter-explorer/doc/DOCUMENTATION.md

 - show number of nodes and links
 - recolor nodes according to community assignment
 - change node size according to metadata values
-- change node scaling (experimental)
+- change node scaling
 - display user metadata on click
 - search for users / hashtags
 - show user tweets in dataset
 - show current user timeline
+- take a screenshot of the current graph view
+- export the graph as GML for Gephi
+- export the user metadata as a CSV

 # References
 <a name="louvain">[1]</a> Blondel, Vincent D., et al. "Fast unfolding of communities in large networks."
 Journal of statistical mechanics: theory and experiment 2008.10 (2008): P10008.
-<a name="infomap">[2]</a> Rosvall, Martin, Daniel Axelsson, and Carl T. Bergstrom.
-"The map equation."
-The European Physical Journal Special Topics 178.1 (2009): 13-23.
+<a name="leiden">[2]</a> Traag, Vincent A., Ludo Waltman, and Nees Jan Van Eck.
+"From Louvain to Leiden: guaranteeing well-connected communities."
+Scientific reports 9.1 (2019): 1-12.

 [title-img]: ./img/doc.png
 [title-url]: https://twitterexplorer.org